 Animal Kingdom: Bluey’s Wild World

 Bluey and Bingo opened May 26 at Conservation Station after a May 25 soft opening.
-The launch uses the My Disney Experience virtual queue, which makes the Animal Kingdom piece the one Cool KIDS’ SUMMER stop that needs a morning app plan.
+The experience used My Disney Experience virtual queue access during opening week, then switches to standby beginning June 2.
+That makes the Animal Kingdom piece easier to plan, though the Wildlife Express Train still turns it into a real time block.

 Guests reach the area by taking the Wildlife Express Train to Rafiki’s Planet Watch, which automatically makes this a different kind of character plan.
 You cannot casually drift past it on the way to a ride.